liberusoftware/.github/profile/README.md

 Welcome to Liberu – where innovation meets freedom, and the future of web development is in your hands.
 Together, let's liberate possibilities.

-### Licensed under MIT, use for any personal or commercial project.

 ## Our projects

 The Liberu ecosystem contains a number of companion repositories and packages that extend or demonstrate functionality used in this boilerplate.
 Below is a concise, professional list of those projects with quick descriptions — follow the links to learn more or to contribute.